-- 2.29.
-"Target point" means the intersection of the projection of the headform longitudinal axis with the front surface of the vehicle (see point A in Figure 7). - 2.3032.
-"Third of the bonnet leading edge" means the geometric trace between the corner reference points, measured with a flexible tape following the outer contour of the leading edge, divided in three equal parts. - 2.3433.
-"Third of the bonnet top" means the geometric trace of the area between the bonnet side reference lines, measured with a flexible tape following the outer contour of the bonnet top on any transverse section, divided in three equal parts.

-- 2.3234.
-"Third of the bumper" means the geometric trace between the corners of the bumper, measured with a flexible tape following the outer contour of the bumper, divided in three equal parts. - 2.3335.
+- 2.32.
+"Third of the bonnet leading edge" means the geometric trace between the corner reference points, measured with a flexible tape following the outer contour of the leading edge, divided in three equal parts. - 2.33.
+"Third of the bonnet top" means the geometric trace of the area between the bonnet side reference lines, measured with a flexible tape following the outer contour of the bonnet top on any transverse section, divided in three equal parts. - 2.34.
+"Third of the bumper" means the geometric trace between the corners of the bumper, measured with a flexible tape following the outer contour of the bumper, divided in three equal parts. - 2.35.
 "Tibia" of the lower legform impactor is defined as all components or parts of components (including flesh, skin covering, instrumentation and brackets, pulleys, etc. attached to the impactor for the purpose of launching it) below the level of the centre of the knee.
-Note that the tibia as defined includes allowances for the mass, etc., of the foot. - 2.3436.
-"Unladen vehicle mass" means the nominal mass of a complete vehicle as determined by the following criteria: - 2.3436.1.
-Mass of the vehicle with bodywork and all factory fitted equipment, electrical and auxiliary equipment for normal operation of vehicle, including liquids, tools, fire extinguisher, standard spare parts, chocks and spare wheel, if fitted. - 2.3436.2.
-The fuel tank shall be filled to at least 90 per cent of rated capacity and the other liquid containing systems (except those for used water) to 100 per cent of the capacity specified by the manufacturer - 2.3537.
+Note that the tibia as defined includes allowances for the mass, etc., of the foot. - 2.36.
+"Unladen vehicle mass" means the nominal mass of a complete vehicle as determined by the following criteria: - 2.36.1.
+Mass of the vehicle with bodywork and all factory fitted equipment, electrical and auxiliary equipment for normal operation of vehicle, including liquids, tools, fire extinguisher, standard spare parts, chocks and spare wheel, if fitted. - 2.36.2.
+The fuel tank shall be filled to at least 90 per cent of rated capacity and the other liquid containing systems (except those for used water) to 100 per cent of the capacity specified by the manufacturer - 2.37.
 "Upper bumper reference line" means a line which identifies the upper limit to significant points of pedestrian contact with the bumper.
 It is defined as the geometric trace of the upper most points of contact between a straight edge 700 mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane and inclined rearwards by 20°, is traversed across the front of the vehicle, while maintaining contact with the ground and with the surface of the bumper (see Figure 10).